cfrg/draft-irtf-cfrg-aegis-aead/draft-denis-aegis-aead.md

 ## Authenticated Encryption

-The `Encrypt` function encrypts a message and returns the ciphertext along with an authentication tag that verifies the authenticity of the message and, optionally, of associated data.
+The `Encrypt` function encrypts a message and returns the ciphertext along with an authentication tag that verifies the authenticity of the message and, if provided, of associated data.

 ~~~
 Encrypt(m, ad, k, iv)